Wade Kapszukiewicz

 Wade Kapszukiewicz (/ˌkæpsəˈkɛvɪtʃ/ KAP-sə-KEV-itch; born October 30, 1972) is an American politician currently serving as the 64th mayor of Toledo, Ohio.
 A member of the Democratic Party, he was previously the treasurer of Lucas County, Ohio.

 Early life and education

-Kapszukiewicz has Polish origin.
+Kapszukiewicz has Polish ancestry.
 He was born in San Diego, California, where his father was stationed in the U.S. Navy.
 After his father's service ended, the family moved back to Toledo.
 Kapszukiewicz earned a bachelor's degree in journalism and political science from Marquette University in 1994 and was named the valedictorian of the College of Communication, Journalism, and Performing Arts.
 He received a master's degree in public policy from the University of Michigan in 1996.

 Career

 Early elected office

 Kapszukiewicz was the Lucas County treasurer from 2005 until 2018.
 As Treasurer, he established the Lucas County Land Bank and was its chairman from 2010 to 2019.
 He spent one term on the Lucas County Board of Education and was later a Toledo city councilman for nearly seven years.
 He was first elected to City Council in 1999 and then re-elected in 2001 and 2003.
 Aged 26, he was the youngest member of the legislative body in 25 years.